TheDoubleMix/RKGViewer/README.md

 ## License

-This project doesn't have a licese yet.
+This project uses the MIT License.

 ---